Timelord65/Sudoku-Solver/README.md

 ### Plans:
 1. To improve change the spacebar feature and to make sure that the gui shows all the previously filled correct answer in a green outline and the wrong ones with a red outline.
+2. To make a more intuitive GUI.
+3. To try and avoid the use of deprecated functions.